 Back to Health News & Stories

 Hip pain limits mobility.
-While some pain may be relieved at home, Virtua orthopedic surgeon Rajesh Jain, MD, says certain conditions require treatment from a health care provider.
+While some pain may be relieved at home, Virtua orthopedic surgeon Rajesh Jain, MD, answers your questions about when you should seek professional treatment.

 middle aged woman playing tennis